rfhb/ctrdata/README.md

 designs and conduct of trials and their availability for patients.
 The package is to be used within the [R](https://www.r-project.org/) system.

-Last checked and updated on 2019-11-12 for version 1.1, with *breaking changes*, bug fixes and new features:
+Last checked and updated on 2020-05-01 for version 1.2, with *breaking changes* compared to 1.0, bug fixes and new features:

   - minimised dependencies: works now with `RSQLite` (\>= 2.1.2), local and remote MongoDB servers, via R package `nodbi` (\>= 0.4).
 This is